On Tate conjecture for the special fibers of some unitary Shimura varieties: The conjecture on special cycles

 The aim of the rest of paper is to provide evidences for Conjecture~\ref{Conj:main} for some large rank groups.
-In particular, we will construct cycles in the case of the unitary group $G(U(r,s)\times U(s,r))$ for $s,r \in \NN$ (Section \ref{Sec:GU rs}); we expect these cycles to verify Conjecture~\ref{Conj:main}; but we do not know how to compute the ``intersection matrix" in general.
+In particular, we will construct cycles in the case of the unitary group $G(U(r,s)\times U(s,r))$ with $s,r \in \NN$ (Section \ref{Sec:GU rs}).
+While we expect these cycles to verify Conjecture~\ref{Conj:main}, we do not know how to compute the ``intersection matrix" in general.
 Nonetheless, when $r=1$, we are able to make the computation and prove Conjecture~\ref{Conj:main} (with trivial coefficients for the sake of simple presentation) in this case; see Section~\ref{Section:U(1,n)}--\ref{Sect:intersection-matrix}.
-We point out that our method should be applicable to quite many other examples, and even in general reduce Conjecture~\ref{Conj:main} to a question of combinatorial nature.
-Unfortunately, it is not clear to us how one can get around these combinatorial difficulties.
-In the Hilbert case \cite{tian-xiao2}, the combinatorial object is the so-called periodic semi-meander (for $\GL_2$).
+We point out that our method should be applicable to many other examples, and even in general reduce Conjecture~\ref{Conj:main} to a question of combinatorial nature.
+This combinatorics problem is the heart of the question.
+In the Hilbert case \cite{tian-xiao2}, we model combinatorics question by the so-called periodic semi-meander (for $\GL_2$).
 The generalization of the usual (as opposed to periodic) semi-meander to other groups has been introduced; see \cite{FKK} for the corresponding references.
 The straightforward generalization to the periodic case does seem to agree with some of our computations with small groups.
-Nonetheless, the corresponding Gram determinant formula seems to be extremely difficult; even in the non-periodic case, we only know it for a special case; see \cite{difrancesco}.
+Nonetheless, the corresponding Gram determinant formula seems to be extremely difficult.
+Even in the non-periodic case, we only know it for a special case; see \cite{difrancesco}.

-We also mention that one can formulate a version of Conjecture~\ref{Conj:main} in the geometric Langlands setup.
-There has been some progress in this direction, which will appear in a forthcoming work of Zhu and the third author \cite{xiao-zhu}.
+We also mention that in a very recent work \cite{xiao-zhu} of Zhu and the last author, we relate Conjecture~\ref{Conj:main} with the geometric Satake theory \cite{zhu} of Zhu in mixed characteristic, and we proved many new cases of Conjecture~\ref{Conj:main}.

-\section{Preliminaries on Dieudonn\'e modules and Deformation Theory}
+\section{Preliminaries on Dieudonn\'e modules and deformation theory}

 We first introduce the basic tools that we will use in this paper.